 - 1. Assist communities on Complete Streets matters; support local and regional bicycle and pedestrian planning. - 2.
 Provide technical support to the BBPC and North Bike Berkshires; participate in Bay State Bike week and Western New England Greenway bikeway initiatives. - 3.
 Assist with efforts leading to furthering the construction of Ashuwillticook Rail Trail segments. - 4.
-Identify gaps in bicycle networks and develop a quality of service/bikeability index - 5.
-Coordination with MassDOT on US Bike Route 7 signage - 6.
-Continue identifying priority areas for on road cycling improvements and pedestrian enhancements including best practices based on land use context (urban, suburban, rural) including identifying critical sidewalk gaps. - 7.
-Identify areas of concern for bicycle and pedestrian safety, walkability and ADA compliance; promote counter measures and safety enhancements. - 8.
-Participation in Bay State Bike Week, Bay State Greenway and Western New England Greenway bikeway initiatives. - 9.
-Ashuwillticook bicycle trail planning Pittsfield segment. - 10.
-Participate in statewide bicycle and pedestrian planning initiatives; review MassDOT Bicycle and Pedestrian plans to inform the work within this task. - 11.
-Update Bike Path Implementation Plan. - 12.
+Identify gaps in bicycle networks and develop a quality of service/bikeability index. - 5.
+Assist in efforts to further the Adventure Trail and Bennington trolley line trail. - 6.
+Continue identifying priority areas for on road cycling improvements and pedestrian enhancements including best practices based on land use context (urban, suburban, rural) including identifying critical sidewalk gaps.
+Assist communities with MassDOT Safe Routes to School Program. - 7.
+Work with municipalities, MassDOT, and other interested parties to identify areas that would benefit from bicyclist and pedestrian counts. - 8.
+Identify areas of concern for bicycle and pedestrian safety, walkability and ADA compliance; develop scoping report for bike and pedestrian safety plan. - 9.
+Participation in Bay State Bike Week, Bay State Greenway and Western New England Greenway bikeway initiatives. - 10.
+Ashuwillticook bicycle trail planning Adams-N Adams segment. - 11.
+Participate in statewide bicycle and pedestrian planning initiatives; review MassDOT Bicycle and Pedestrian plans to inform the work within this task. - 12.
+Evaluation of countywide Bike and Pedestrian Advisory Board. - 13.
 Activities that further alternative mode use including bicycle parking and bike sharing programs.

-- 1. Technical assistance to municipalities on Complete Street issues. - 2.
+- 1. Technical assistance to municipalities on Complete Street related matters. - 2.
 Recommendations of capital improvements for TIP consideration that advance the Healthy Transportation Compact and GreenDOT mode shift goals. - 3.
-Work to implement recommendations contained in the State's pedestrian safety plan.

-- 4. Assist with efforts focused on outreach and education of bicycle and pedestrian safety and public health outcomes on a time available basis. - 5.
-Micro-mobility feasibility study
+Bike and Pedestrian Safety Plan scoping report safety plan. - 4.
+Assist with efforts focused on outreach and education of bicycle and pedestrian safety and public health outcomes on a time available basis. - 5.
+Exploration and evaluation of a Bicycle and Pedestrian Advisory Board

-- 1. Support/coordination/outreach efforts will be ongoing throughout FFY 2021. - 2.
-Updated Bike Path Implementation Plan: Summer 2021.
+- 1. Support/coordination/outreach efforts will be ongoing throughout FFY 2022. - 2.
+Bicycle/pedestrian advisory board evaluation; Spring 2022 - 3.
+Bike and Pedestrian Safety Plan scoping report: Summer 2022.